NEONScience/NEON-Data-Skills/tutorials/R/AOP/Hyperspectral/Work-With-Hyperspectral-Data-In-R/Work-With-Hyperspectral-Data-In-R.md

               northing=4112500,

-              check.size=TRUE, # can set to FALSE if you don't want to enter y/n
+              check.size=TRUE, # set to FALSE if you don't want to enter y/n

               savepath = wd)